Walking a labyrinth is a lot like life.

 In life, it’s much the same way.
 After mid-life and you start to step into the golden years, things slow down.
 Kids are all grown up, you may be retired, have moved.
 Where now you have slowed down as we all know eventually we all reach the end of the circle.

 Now when you walk a labyrinth you often are asked to take an intention in with you and then knowing you may leave with something else as you exit.

-But life too is often that way.
-Many enter into college and get a 4-year degree only to discover that they are to do something entirely different.
+But life is often that way.
+Many enter college and get a 4-year degree only to discover that they are to do something entirely different.

 Because the thing is, in life, we change.
 We grow.
 We expand and contract at various moments of our lives.
 What seems slow will eventually speed up and what seems fast will eventually slow down.

 It was brought to my attention this morning while walking the labyrinth that pace is everything.

 And my pace throughout the entire walk circling through the winding paths of the labyrinth my pace was the same.
 One foot in front of the other and the journey’s path got quicker, faster, shorter.

 But it was my pace that kept me calm, it was my pace that kept me focused, it was my pace that helped and allowed me to hold strong a powerful intention going in and coming out.

 So wherever your journey leads you, keep pace.